kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:377e9324f2
 ## Create a Dictionary

-Dictionary is an unordered set of key: value pairs, with the requirement that the keys are unique (within one dictionary).
+Dictionary is an unordered set of key: value pairs, with the requirement that the keys are unique (within a dictionary).
 A pair of braces creates an empty dictionary: {}.

 ```{python}
 DICT = {'Name':'Kunal', 'Company':'Analytics Vidhya'}